 7.3.2.7 UnMapGroupFromSessionStream

-Table 7.3.2.7-1 describes the information flow to disconnect a MCPTT group from a MBS session.
-It is sent from the server to the MCPTT client
+Table 7.3.2.7-1 describes the information flow to disconnect an MC group communication from a MBS session.
+It is sent from the MC service server to the MC service client, where the MC service can either be MCPTT, MCVideo or MCData services.